BaksiLi/CS-Hypomnema/Statement.md

 > While computer science encompasses technologies that change rapidly over time, it is defined by essential concepts, perspectives, and methodologies that are constant.

 <!-- Therefore, ... -->

+I pursue a bottom-up approach to the discipline of computational artefact, rather than 'information hiding'.

 # Acknowledgement
 [![Licence](https://ocw.tudelft.nl/wp-content/uploads/CC-by-nc-sa-300x105.jpg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)